 find . -name "*.log" -type f -delete

-My favorite method, which is about twice as fast as using the find -delete, is to use rsync. rsync is commonly used for synchronizing files between two different locations, usually remote, but can also be on the same system.
-What we want to do is sync the target directory (the directory with large # of files), with an empty directory.
+My favorite method, which is about twice as fast as using the find -delete, uses rsync.
+Rsync is commonly used for synchronizing files between two different locations, usually remote, but can also be on the same system.
+What we want to do is sync the target directory (the directory with a large # of files) with an empty directory.
 In my case, the /path/to/var/session/ directory had over seven hundred million files (a symptom of sessions management).
 So we would first create an empty directory: empty_dir/. (can be named anything).

 Next, we will use the same -delete option used with find, also with rsync.
 Example: